The Global Scholar curriculum comprises two elements:

 - To understand global challenges facing our generation.
 We meet with experts to explore security, poverty, climate change, global hunger, genocide, the rights of women and girls and much more.
 We also unpack the role of the United Nations, the G8, the World Bank, corporations, citizens and, of course, youth.

 - To build global leaders.
 Through workshops covering basics like public speaking, policymaking, group dynamics and strategic communications, Global Scholars learn how to inspire change and lead action.
-They put these skills into practice through our unique Social Change and Innovation Clinic as well as through various leadership development opportunities.
+They put these skills into practice through our unique Action Lab as well as through various leadership development opportunities.

 Policy Seminars and Panels